Sarpsborg-kommune/IoTDataTranslator/README.md

 > Note that the libraries/packages (declared in the .csproj) file must use versions compatible
 > with .NET Core 3.1

-> :info: I've started to work under the assumption that code should be self-explanatory.
-The
+> :information*source: I've started to work under the assumption that code should be
-> code should not contain things that is so _clever_ that an explanation is needed.
-You would
+> self-explanatory.
+The code should not contain things that is so \_clever* that an explanation is
-> probably not remember or understad what you have done after 1 year.
-Such code if used will be
+> needed.
+You would probably not remember or understad what you have done after 1 year.
+Such code if
-> explanied ;-)
+> used will be explained ;-)

 ## Explanation